logo

 After its seven month journey, and covering 312 million miles, the MarsPathfinder landed in Ares Vallis on Mars on July 4, 1997.
 Concluding the mission on September 27, 1997.

-The rover successfully returned over 2.3 million bits of information including 17,000 images and over 15 chemical analyses ofrocks and soil.
+of information including 17,000 images and over 15 chemical analyses ofrocks and soil.

 https://mars.nasa.gov/mars-exploration/missions/pathfinder/